vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/nsx/Get-NsxtSecurityPolicy.md

 Get-NsxtSecurityPolicy
 ```

-This example retrieves a paginated list of all security policies
+This example retrieves a paginated list of all security policies.

 ### Example 2